2022 Azerbaijan Grand Prix: Qualifying

 Qualifying was due to start at 18:00 local time on 11 June, but the session start was delayed to 18:15 as a consequence of delaying the final practice session.

 With about four minutes to go in the first segment of qualifying, Lance Stroll locked up and hit the barrier, at low speed, at turn 7.
-He reversed and carried on, he hit the barrier again, this time at turn 2 and with a lot more speed.
+He reversed and carried on, and hit the barrier again, this time at turn 2 and with a lot more speed.
 He broke his front wing and front right suspension and was forced to leave his car on track.
 This resulted in a red flag.
 Once the session restarted, all the drivers who wanted to set another lap managed to get to the start line on time, but on his last flying lap, Fernando Alonso went straight on at turn 15 and caused yellow flags, meaning the drivers behind could not complete their laps at full speed.
 Alexander Albon accused Alonso of going off on purpose, Alonso later denied the claims.
 Kevin Magnussen, Albon, Nicholas Latifi, Stroll and Mick Schumacher were all knocked out from qualifying after the first session.

 With just under seven and a half minutes to go in the second qualifying session, Sebastian Vettel locked up at turn 15 and hit the barrier at low speed.
 His car was undamaged, so he reversed and carried on.
 Similarly to Vettel, Lando Norris also went straight on at turn 15, however he was able to avoid the barriers.
 Norris spun his car around and carried on, but ultimately, the mistake cost him his lap and he was eliminated.
 Norris, Daniel Ricciardo, Esteban Ocon, Zhou Guanyu and Valtteri Bottas were all knocked out from qualifying in the second session.

 As everyone completed their first laps in the top-10 shootout for pole, Carlos Sainz Jr. took provisional pole, with his Ferrari teammate, Charles Leclerc, just 4 hundredths off of Sainz's time.
 As everyone completed their final laps, Leclerc, Sergio Pérez and Max Verstappen all improved above Sainz, who finished his qualifying in fourth.
 Leclerc took pole by three tenths from Perez, Verstappen, Sainz, George Russell, Pierre Gasly, Lewis Hamilton, Yuki Tsunoda, Vettel and Alonso.